richardimaoka/alpakka-blog-post/README.md

 ## Background

 Enterprise Integration Patterns, EIP, provide reusable architecture patterns to construct complicated systems from simple components.
-It has been a great success in the enterprise world, and although ETP itself is language-agnostic, there have been many systems written in Java following or extending from EIP.
+It has been a great success in the enterprise world, and although EIP itself is language-agnostic, there have been many systems written in Java following or extending from EIP.

 However, in recent years there has been a trend to rewrite systems in more stream-based fashion,